EmmaPeders1/IT2810-Project2/README.md

 *State* and *props* are used to save and change the appearance of the application.

-The Context API is used to **[NOE MED URL]**.
+The Context API is used to pass the user-unputted project URL and access token.
+These could just as easily be passed as props but use of Centext was a requirement for the project.

 The data grids which are returned in *UserFetcher.tsx*, *CommitFetcher.tsx* and *IssueFetcher.tsx* are imported from [mui.com](https://mui.com/) and modified for our project. *Input.tsx*, *Button.tsx*, *Footer.tsx*, *Header.tsx* and the wrapper classes made up by these are self made.

-The data from Gitlab is fetched with the fetch() function. (mer om dette og AJAX??)
+The data from Gitlab is fetched using fetch().
+This complies with the requirements for using AJAX.

 HTML Web Storage is used to save the state of theme and input in the fields.
 In order to save the theme, and have the application remember chosen theme the next time an user starts the server,  we have utilized local storage by creating a custom react hook useLocalStorage(key, defaultValue) to store the state.
 To make use of session storage, we have made it possible to store the input from the user for each session.
 Every time the user types in the input field for URL or accesstoken and refreshes the window/ opens a new window, the input is saved.

 Our solution has a responsive web design.
 Layout, scaling and interaction posibilities are adaptable based on what type of device and screen size.
 By using flex boxes, all the elements and their contents are visible and available for the user to see and interact with.

-**Følgende elementer skal være med i løsningen (eventuelt begrunnet i dokumentasjonen hvis det ikke er tatt med)**
-*    Viewport
-*    Media-queries
-*    Bilder som skalerer
-*    Flytende/fleksibel layout

-Our solution includes Viewport **[REALLY?]** by ...?
-Media-queries and picture scaling are used in the Header.
+Media-queries and picture scaling are used in the Header, in order to scale the header image properly.
+We chose not to use viewport because we handled scalability and responsiveness for different devices using CSS flexbox and media-queries.

 # :gear: Testing